dfo-pacific-science/smn-escapement-estimates-toolkit/README.md

 - Check documentation requirements (SIL/SEN logs, QA reports)
 - Verify precision/accuracy alignment
 - Apply final downgrades if needed

+## 💬 User Feedback System

+The application includes a comprehensive feedback system that allows users to provide context-specific feedback at any point during the classification process:

+### Features
+- **Context-Aware Feedback**: Automatically captures the current question, phase, and classification state
+- **User Information**: Collects user name and optional email for follow-up
+- **Persistent Logging**: All feedback is saved to `output/question_feedback_log.csv` with detailed context
+- **Admin Review**: Feedback Review tab provides easy access to all submitted feedback

+### Feedback Data Captured
+- Timestamp and user information
+- Current classification context (phase, step, question)
+- Method family and estimation method
+- Current type classifications and downgrade flags
+- User's specific feedback text

+### Accessing Feedback
+- Navigate to the "Feedback Review" tab in the application
+- View all submitted feedback in a searchable, sortable table
+- Filter by user, date, phase, or other criteria

 ## 🔧 Configuration